Jejugo/venturus-app/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+# `node app.js`

+Runs the server so that the mock api's work to fetch data and insert it into the table

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>